- Loans Homepage

-Students who wish to appeal the suspension of financial aid eligibility based on extenuating circumstances, such as severe illness, death of close family member, severe injury, other traumatic experiences, may do so by submitting an appeal form and supporting documentation to the Assistant Vice President for Financial Aid Office within thirty (30) days of the last date of the most recent semester or date of probationary letter or suspension letter, whichever is earlier.
+Students who wish to appeal the suspension of financial aid eligibility based on extenuating circumstances, such as severe illness, death of close family member, severe injury, other traumatic experiences, may do so by submitting an appeal form and supporting documentation to the Financial Aid Office within the first two weeks of the semester.

 To appeal you must: